Last Updated: by Jeffrey Huber

-Too terribly many people look at those gigantic gun safes that resemble a miniature version of a Fort Knox bank vault and think that they will be 100% secure behind that combination lock and “ships wheel”.
+Too many people look at those gigantic gun safes that resemble a miniature a version of a Fort Knox bank safe and think that they will be 100% secure behind that combination lock and “ships wheel.”
 Nothing could be further from the truth.

 Not only should you be looking for multiple security lock components and systems (at least two, and three is even better), but you should also make sure that at least one of those security lock components is a manual override system that you can use at all times.

-Biometric scanners, fingerprint readers, and near field connectivity locking systems are all the rage right now – but each of them requires electricity and a fully functioning gun vault processor to operate.
-Combination locks, on the other hand, do not require any of those external resources and will work perfectly if the power fails or a battery runs out.
+Biometric scanners, fingerprint readers, and near field connectivity locking systems are all the rage right now – but each of them require electricity and a fully functioning gun safe processor to operate.
+Combination locks, on the other hand, do not require any of those external resources and will work correctly if the power fails or a battery runs out.

 You never want to have your firearm secured away without being able to access it for any reason, so make sure that a manual solution is included.

 Luckily nowadays most recommendable brands manufacture their vaults with back up systems.
-Every biometric scanner, fingerprint reader or electronic combination lock can be override with a mechanical key.
-The better gun vaults make sure that the keyhole is somewhere hidden so that’s not too obvious.
+Every biometric scanner, fingerprint reader, or electronic combination lock can be overridden with a mechanical key.
+The better gun vaults make sure that the keyhole is somewhere hidden, so that’s not too obvious.